AdobeDocs/experience-manager-learn.en/help/foundation/overview.md

     *AEM Workflow provides a way to collaborate, manage, and process content in AEM.*

 * **[Understand Cloud Manager for AEM (Video)](./cloud-manager/understand-cloud-manager-for-aem.md)**
-    *Cloud Manager for AEM allows easy management, inspection and self-service of AEM environments.*
+    *Cloud Manager for AEM allows easy management, inspection, and self-service of AEM environments.*

 * **[Set up public and private keys for use with Adobe I/O (Tutorial)](./authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md)**
     *Learn how keys and keystores are generated using [!DNL openssl] that work with AEM and Adobe I/O.*